Links on Android Authority may earn us a commission. Learn more.

 - 128/256GB UFS 3.0

 The Xperia 5 II sports the 2020 flagship Qualcomm Snapdragon 865 processor, which is more than powerful enough.
-It’s not quite at the same level as the enhanced Snapdragon 865 Plus, but I guarantee you won’t be able to tell the difference.
+It’s not quite at the same level as the enhanced Snapdragon 865 Plus or the newer Snapdragon 888, or even the latest Snapdragon 8 Gen 1, but it’s still good enough for the vast majority of people.
 Paired with 8GB of RAM, the phone powers through all daily tasks with ease.

 See also: Best Snapdragon 865 phones